JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-dependencies.md

 When you work with a shared module, you can also depend on native dependencies and use them in the native source sets, `androidMain` and `iosMain`.
-Typically, you'll need these dependencies when you want to work with platform APIs, for example security storage, and there is common logic.
+Typically, you'll need these dependencies when you want to work with platform APIs, for example, security storage, and there is common logic.

 For both types of dependencies, you can use local and external repositories.